-Every pet gets sick from time to time, throwing up or having an accident inside the house.
-In most cases, an upset stomach is an isolated incident and nothing to worry about -- especially if your pet returns to their normal activities shortly after getting sick.
+Every pet needs medical attention from time to time.
+They may throw up, or worse, meet with an accident inside the house.
+In most cases, an upset stomach is an isolated incident and nothing to worry about, especially if your pet returns to its regular activities shortly after getting sick.

-Aside from minor wounds that can be treated at home, blood should be cause for concern.
-Blood seen in your pet’s vomit, urine, or stool could indicate any number of serious health conditions, including, but not limited to, parasites, urinary tract infection, kidney disease, liver disease, and cancer.
+Aside from minor wounds that can be treated at home, blooding must be cause for concern.
+Blood seen in your pet’s vomit, urine, or stool could indicate any number of severe health conditions, including, but not limited to, parasites, urinary tract infection, kidney disease, liver disease, and cancer.

-If your cat suddenly begins going to their bathroom outside of their litter box, or if your dog becomes incontinent, it’s time for a trip to the vet.
-A cat who is making messes could be suffering from a health condition like kidney disease, urinary tract infection, or bladder stones.
-A dog might just be going through the normal aging process, however it could be a sign of something more serious, like kidney disease.
+If your cat suddenly begins going to the bathroom outside their litter box, or if your dog becomes incontinent, it’s time for a trip to the vet.
+A cat making messes could be suffering from a health condition like kidney disease, urinary tract infection, or bladder stones.
+A dog might just be going through the normal aging process.
+However, it could signify something more serious, like kidney disease.

-If you see a change in your cat or dog’s bathroom schedule, it could be the result of constipation.
+If you see a change in your cat or dog’s bathroom schedule, it could result from constipation.
 Cats usually use the litter box one or two times a day, and dogs tend to go after waking up and eating.
 So what could it mean if your pet is constipated?
-A number of things that demand veterinary attention, such as a hairball blocking the digestive tract, dehydration, a tumor, or colitis.
+Several things demand veterinary attention, such as a hairball blocking the digestive tract, dehydration, a tumor, or colitis.

-Redness, swelling, clouding, or discharge from your pet’s eyes are all reasons to call the vet.
-These symptoms could signal an eye infection, which can be minor or serious, but either way will probably require veterinary attention.
-In dogs (especially seniors), these symptoms could also indicate cataracts, which can lead to blindness and glaucoma.
+Redness, swelling, clouding, or discharge from your pet’s eyes are reasons to call the vet.
+These symptoms could signal an eye infection, which can be minor or severe.
+But either way will probably require veterinary attention.
+In dogs (especially seniors), these symptoms could also indicate cataracts, leading to blindness and glaucoma.

-If you notice a large fluctuation in your pet’s weight, one likely culprit is the thyroid -- hypothyroidism and hyperthyroidism can both result in dangerous weight changes.
+If you notice a large fluctuation in your pet’s weight, one likely culprit is the thyroid - hypothyroidism, and hyperthyroidism.
 Hypothyroidism is more common in dogs, while hyperthyroidism is more common in cats.
 Visit the vet if your pet begins gaining or losing a lot of weight.

 7. Behavioral Changes

-A change in behavior is definitely a reason to a take a closer look at your pet.
-Dogs who become anxious or distressed may be suffering from obsessive compulsive disorder or separation anxiety.
+A behavior change is a reason to take a closer look at your pet.
+Dogs who become anxious or distressed may be suffering from obsessive-compulsive disorder or separation anxiety.
 Cats who stop seeking attention, or start hiding, may be suffering from any number of health conditions.
 Consult with your vet and figure out the best course of action.

 Interested in learning more about pet symptoms?
 Check out these dog symptoms that you shouldn’t ignore and warning signs of a sick cat.